ChadOdin/MeltingPot/README.md

  - Vagrant
  - Terraform

- -im currently looking into using minikube for kubernetes as well as helm and ansible
+ - I'm currently looking into using minikube for kubernetes as well as helm and ansible

 **Utility**
  - Password dump analysis